immersive-web/real-world-geometry/planes-notifying-about-removal.md

 2. Promise-based approach.
 3. Attribute-based approach.

 If needed, all of the approaches described below can be extended to inform about plane additions and modifications.
+The information about plane modifications is potentially more important, since it cannot be inferred based on the contents of `detectedPlanes` field.

 ## Event-based approach
 Application could be informed of the removal / tracking loss of a plane object by registering an event handler for `onremoved` event (name is not final).
 In current design of plane detection feature, event handler could reasonably be exposed on either of the 2 interfaces: